JoshuaMichaelHall-Tech/git-utils/README.md

 - Simply press Enter at the prompts for new author information
 - The script will use your current Git configuration

-When used with `run-on-all-repos.sh --auto-respond`, you'll need to provide the answers only once, and they'll be reused for all repositories.
+When used with `run-parent-repos.sh --auto-respond`, you'll need to provide the answers only once, and they'll be reused for all repositories.

 ## Requirements